How To Wash Pillows The Correct Way

 Types of Pillows and Their Washing Requirements

-• Wool Pillows – You can fully submerge a wool pillow in water either for hand washing or in a large washing machine to prevent the wool from clumping together.
+• Wool Pillows – You can fully submerge a wool pillow in water for hand washing or in a large washing machine to prevent the wool from clumping together.
 Once again, use the gentle cycle and air dry your pillow away from direct sunlight.

-Step By Step Washing instructions for Cotton, Down and Synthetic Pillows
+Step By Step Washing Instructions for Cotton, Down, and Synthetic Pillows

-• Placing – Place your Pillow in the Washing Machine or container for handwashing and add warm water or cold water, following the Pillow label’s instructions.
+• Placing – Place your Pillow in the Washing Machine or container for handwashing and add warm or cold water, following the Pillow label’s instructions.

 • Rinse – For handwashing, you will need to rinse and hand dry your pillow, similar to the machine’s functioning.